 Career related requests made by academic units will be forwarded to internal career service offices when applicable

 - Career related workshops can be requested during office hours by students, faculty, and staff by calling 614-688-3898 or e-mailing us to email@example.com or firstname.lastname@example.org

-- Evening workshops are conducted during Spring 2014 on Wednesdays between the hours of 5:00 and 8:00 PM Additional days may be added and/or changed in subsequent semesters)
+- Evening workshops are conducted during Spring 2016 on Mondays and Tuesdays between the hours of 7:30 and 9:00 PM Additional days may be added and/or changed in subsequent semesters)

 - Workshops run between 60 and 90 minutes

 - A 3 week advanced notice of proposed workshop date will be appreciated

 - Requests will be filled on a first-come, first-served basis

 - A minimum of 15 students is requested per workshop.
 Career Counseling and Support Services will send a registration link after a request has been made when needed.
 Workshops with less than 10 registrants may be cancelled.

 - Career Counseling and Support Services will send workshop materials to be copied and distributed by requesting unit or department

 - You will be contacted for a pre-workshop consultation to determine and agree upon learning outcomes

 - Logistics about the workshop (date, time, location, equipment) will be discussed after a consultation takes place.

 - To obtain a record of attendance, please be sure to have students signed up your attendance sheet the day of the workshop.